dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 ## Support

-Contact me if you have any issues or questions regarding the program.
+Contact me if you have any issues or questions.